MISSOURI RISK-BASED CORRECTIVE ACTION - MANAGEMENT OF CONTAMINATION ORIGINATING OFF THE PROPERTY

 This fact sheet applies to sites being addressed under 10 CSR 25-18.010 and associated guidance where investigation data demonstrates that contamination has migrated in soil or groundwater onto a property enrolled in the Brownfields/Voluntary Cleanup Program (BVCP) from an adjacent or nearby property.

-- Investigate that portion of the contamination found on their property.
+- Investigate the portion of the contamination found on their property

 A participant in the Brownfields/Voluntary Cleanup Program is under no obligation to investigate an adjacent or nearby property for contamination originating on that property.
-However, in some cases, particularly those cases involving groundwater contamination, remedial actions might prove difficult if the scope of the actions is not expanded to include the source of the contamination.
+However, in some cases, particularly those involving groundwater contamination, remedial actions might prove difficult if the scope of the actions is not expanded to include the source of the contamination (likewise, the BVCP participant may be unable to demonstrate the groundwater contamination plume is stable without access to the entirety of the plume).
 In those cases, the BVCP participant must either obtain permission from the adjacent or nearby landowner to access their property and remediate the source of contamination or obtain an agreement from the landowner to address the source her or himself.

 If the owner of the source property is unwilling to address the contamination or to allow the BVCP participant access to their property, the Missouri Department of Natural Resources has the option of using an authority other than the BVCP law and regulation to require the adjacent property owner address the contamination or allow the BVCP participant to do so.
 Whether the department uses such authority to compel investigation and cleanup is dependent on several factors, including the degree of risk posed by the contamination and the specific regulatory authority deemed applicable.
 In any case, the department cannot issue a certification of completion for a property enrolled in the BVCP at which risk levels exceed acceptable standards, regardless of the source of the contamination.

 For Questions Contact BVCP at: